The Lonely Doll: Toys

 The doll is a felt Lenci Doll from the 1920s which belonged to Dare as a child.
 She sewed Edith's outfits for the books and changed her eye color to blue, resembling the author's looks.

 Mr. Bear was manufactured by Schuco, and Little Bear was a special edition Steiff, "Jackie Bear."
 Both were purchased in the 1950s with the help of Dare's brother, Blaine Wright.

 The Rothschild Doll Company, founded by Mimi Rothschild and Howard Mandel, obtained a license directly from Dare Wright in 1985 to reproduce both a hard plastic and felt version of Edith The Lonely Doll.
 The Rothschild Doll Company manufactured a 22" felt Edith doll as originally produced by the Lenci company.
 She had human hair, painted face, a cotton pink checked dress and black suede shoes.
 Rothschild made an exclusive basket set containing the 22" felt doll, a Mohair joined teddy bear known as Mr. Bear and a 12" Mohair jointed Little Bear.

 A new felt finished rendition of the Edith doll was manufactured in 2005 by the Alexander Doll Company, who made the first Edith doll in 1958.
 It was sold exclusively by The Toy Shoppe.

-In 2007, R. John Wright produced a limited edition felt Edith doll for collectors to celebrate the 50th anniversary of The Lonely Doll.
+In 2007, R. John Wright (no relation to the book’s author) produced a limited edition felt Edith doll for collectors to celebrate the 50th anniversary of The Lonely Doll.